Clinton: ‘Pragmatic and realistic’ about 2016

 “In fact, maybe you came to the party to talk to that particular person, and they just want to know what’s next.
 I feel like that’s our political process right now.
 I just don’t think it is good.”

-The former first lady is the leading contender for the Democratic nomination if she chooses to run.
+The former first lady is the leading contender for the Democratic presidential nomination if she chooses to run.
 Democrats are watching her moves closely for any indication of her decision, which could have a major influence on whether others decide to enter the race.
 Potential contenders include Vice President Joe Biden, New York Gov. Andrew Cuomo and Maryland Gov. Martin O’Malley.

 Asked in the interview if she wrestles with running for president, Clinton said, “I do, but I’m both pragmatic and realistic.
 I think I have a pretty good idea of the political and governmental challenges that are facing our leaders.”